Here are the most interesting Samoa facts I learnt while I was in the country.

 Tourism in Samoa isn’t as big as in the neighbouring Polynesian islands.
 If you do happen to venture out there, you’ll be rewarded with palm trees, white sand and beaches for dayyyssss.

-If you want to know a bit more about what to expect, check out my holiday guide to Samoa here.
+If you want to know a bit more about what to expect from Samoan life, check out my holiday guide to Samoa here.

 18. It’s home to one of Lonely Planet’s top 10 beaches